polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 - after successful completion of https://www.kaggle.com/c/aerial-cactus-identification with 100% accuracy due to high energy now so i start with new kaggle competition https://www.kaggle.com/c/aptos2019-blindness-detection with reading discussion and kernel and collecting required resource for this competition
 - organize text meet-up with #sg_mumbai with negative response of my team we create 2 more polls for them to decide whether they are interested or not with our activities
 - I encourage my very close friend @rinki nag  as well as @cibaca

+#### Sarah

+* I made a first pass through the [GAN paper](https://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf) for paper club.
+I need to go through it again to understand the math.

 ### Day 14: